Abrish273/logger/ReadMe.md

 // Logger with timestamps and log levels const loggerWithDetails = createLogger('debug', { includeTimestamp: true, includeLevel: true });
 loggerWithDetails.info('This message includes timestamp and log level');

+⚙️ Configuration
+Customize your logging experience:

+includeTimestamp: Add timestamps to log messages (default: false).
+includeLevel: Include log levels in messages (default: false).

+const logger = createLogger('info', { includeTimestamp: true, includeLevel: true });

+🚀 Get Started
+Whether you're debugging complex applications or simply want a clear and colorful log output, My Logger Package provides the flexibility and ease-of-use to streamline your development workflow.

+📄 License
+MIT License.
+See the LICENSE file for details.

+🤝 Contributing
+We welcome contributions!
+Please see our contributing guidelines for more information.

+🧑‍💻 Author
+Your Name